 Finally, the limits of digital game sharing have been revealed.
 Up to eight accounts can be available on a Switch console, and any account can access the games stored on it.
 To play games on another Switch, the account needs to be deregistered within the eShop settings before it is downloaded elsewhere.

 Meanwhile, game save data is stored only on the system, and cannot be transferred to other systems or even the SD card as a backup.

 Nintendo Switch is being powered by a custom Nvidia mobile Tegra processor, with development kits using something similar to the X1 chip that's found in the Shield Android TV console and the Google Pixel C tablet.

-Leaked specs confirmed by Digital Foundry however reveal there is a difference when the system is docked (for playing on a TV) and undocked (when playing on the move).
+Leaked specs confirmed by Digital Foundry before release however reveal there is a difference when the system is docked (for playing on a TV) and undocked (when playing on the move).
 While the CPU remains the same, the system will run at 40% of the speed - from 768MHz to 307.2MHz - when undocked, with developers allowed to keep it at the lower spec when docked if they so choose.

 While CPU will remain the same regardless - to ensure game logic "will remain entirely consistent" - according to Digital Foundry "the machine's embedded memory controller runs at 1600MHz while docked (on par with a standard Tegra X1), but the default power mode undocked sees this drop to 1331MHz".
 That said, developers can opt to retain full memory bandwidth in their titles should they choose to do so".

 More on this, and other specs details, in the following video and dedicated Nintendo Switch specs analysis article: